NYCPlanning/Geosupport-UPG/docs/appendices/appendix01.md

 </tr>
 <tr>
 <td>42</td>
-<td>The input address is not valid (as defined in <a href="/chapters/chapterV/section04/">Chapter V.4 </a>.</td>
+<td>The input address is not valid (as defined in <a href="../../chapters/chapterV/section04/">Chapter V.4 </a>.</td>
 </tr>
 <tr>
 <td>50</td>
 <td>The input street name is not valid for the portion of the street where the input house number is located.
-See <a href="/chapters/chapterIV/section05/">Chapter IV.5</a>.</td>
+See <a href="../../chapters/chapterIV/section05/">Chapter IV.5</a>.</td>
 </tr>
 <tr>
 <td>75</td>
 <td>The input address is a ‘duplicate address’ - i.e., the same address exists at two different locations on the given input street.
 (Note: this is not a user input data error, but an address duplication that exists in reality.)
-See <a href="/chapters/chapterV/section06/"> Chapter V.6</a>.</td>
+See <a href="../../chapters/chapterV/section06/"> Chapter V.6</a>.</td>
 </tr>
 </table>

-## Functions BB and BF
+## <span id="appendix01.11">Functions BB and BF </span>

 <u><b>Description:</b></u>  Function  BB ("browse backward") and BF ("browse forward") enable applications to develop street name browse capability, in order to assist user data entry staff to determine valid spellings of street names that have been rejected.
 Functions BB and BF can only be called using one work area.